 A mandatory Community Benefit Fund must be provided by all projects successful in a RESS auction.
 The contribution is to be set at €2/MWh.
 The Fund will be aligned to incentivise investment in local renewable energy, energy efficiency measures and climate action initiatives.The community benefit fund under RESS-1 will deliver approximately €4.5million a year to sustainable community initiatives targeted at those communities living in close proximity to the RESS-1 Projects.

 The draft RESS Good Practice Principles Handbook for Community Benefit Funds can be found here.
 This Handbook provides guidance and recommendations in relation to good practice for setting up and administering Community Benefit Funds.
 Good practice should ensure there is successful operation and delivery of the Funds as well as provide clarity and transparency as to how Community Benefit Funds are being allocated across communities, ensuring they remain relevant and fit for purpose to best meet the needs and priorities of Irish communities over the lifetime of these projects.

 The draft Handbook recently closed to public consultation on 24th May 2021.
 Feedback is now under review with the aim of finalising the Handbook for publication in early July 2021.

 Expression of interest

 Is your Community a member of the SEAI Sustainable Energy Community Network?
-If yes, and you have any queries on the community aspect of the RESS auction, please complete our expression of interest form and we will be in touch.
+If yes, and you have any queries about Community RESS or are interested in developing a community renewable energy project, please complete our revised expression of interest form and we will be in touch.

 If you are not a member of the Network, please join today and then we can support you on your RESS journey.Yes, I am interested